Addiction Treatment Center for Teens

 - Experiencing deep sadness or hopelessness.

 - Loss of pleasure or interest in activities that once excited your child.

 - Turmoil, worry, and irritability.
-Your teen may brood or lash out in anger because of the distress he or she feels.
+Your teen may brood or lash out in anger from the distress he or she feels.

 - Difficulty organizing, concentrating, or remembering.

-- Very negative views of life and the world.
+- Negative views of life and the world.

 - Feeling worthless and guilty.
-Your child may have a change of self-esteem, thinking they look ugly, aren’t intelligent, an overall loss of confidence in themselves.
+Your child may have a change of self-esteem, thinking they look unattractive, aren’t intelligent, an loss of confidence in themselves.

 - Drastic changes in appetite or weight.

-- Difficulty falling asleep, staying asleep or sleeping too much.
+- Difficulty fell asleep, staying asleep or sleeping too much.

 - Sluggishness.
-A depressed teen often talks, reacts, and walks more slowly than others.
+A depressed teen often talks, reacts, and moves more slowly than others.

 - Avoiding and withdrawing from friends and family.

 - In extreme cases, self-mutilation and suicidal thoughts.

 If you suspect your teen is going through a serious bout of depression, this can increase the chance of them abusing drugs or alcohol.